-- Description of the facility - Exact dimensions of the damage, including the specific materials and the size/capacity/model of thedamaged components - Cause of damage, confirm damages were caused by the event and damages occurred during the incidentperiod - Photos and/or sketches of site to capture profile and cross-sectional perspectives.
+- Description of the facility. - Exact dimensions of the damage, including the specific materials and the size/capacity/model of the damaged components - Cause of damage, confirm damages were caused by the event and damages occurred during the incident period. - Photos and/or sketches of site to capture profile and cross-sectional perspectives.

-Take the GPS at the start and end of damage, and at all culvert locations.
-If cannot get to the end point, if possible, take from the North end of a North-South road, the East end of an East-West road.
+GPS coordinates are required.
+GPS coordinates should be taken at the beginning and the end of your damages.
+If cannot get to the end point, if possible, take from the North end of a North- South Road, the East end of an East-West Road.
+GPS coordinates are also required for each damaged culvert.